Efficiently Computing Equilibria in Budget-Aggregation Games: Related Work

 \subsection{Nash games}

-For the original game studied by Nash (where the strategy set of each agent is the set of lotteries over a finite set of actions), many practical algorithms for computing an NE were designed, such as the ones by \citet{lemke1964equilibrium} and \citet{porter2008simple}, but they do not have a polynomial-time guarantee.
+For the original game studied by Nash (where the strategy set of each agent is the set of lotteries over a finite set of actions), many practical algorithms for computing an NE were designed, such as the ones by \citet{lemke1964equilibrium} and \citet{porter2008simple}, but without a polynomial time guarantee.

-Polynomial-time algorithms for $\epsilon$-approximate NE are known for $\epsilon\approx 0.34$ for two players \citep{tsaknakis2007optimization}, $\epsilon\approx 0.5$ for $n$-player polymatrix games, and $\epsilon > 0.6$ for general $n$-player games with $n\geq 3$ \citep{deligkas2017computing}. ~ Some special classes of games in which an exact NE can be computed in polynomial time are: \begin{itemize} \item Two-player zero-sum games \citep{vonneumann1928theorie}; \item Anonymous games in which each player has a fixed small number of strategies and Lipschitz-continuous utility functions \citep{daskalakis2007computing,daskalakis2015approximate,cheng2017playing}; \item Graphical games in which the graph (representing the influence between players) is a tree \citep{kearns2001graphical} or a general graph with degree 2 \citep{elkind2006nash}; \item Win-lose games with at most 2 winning positions per action of each player \citep{codenotti2006efficient}; \item Two-player games in which the payoff matrices have a bounded rank \citep{lipton2003playing,adsul2011rank}. \end{itemize}
+Polynomial-time algorithms for $\epsilon$-approximate NE (where no agent can increase her utility by more than $\epsilon$ by deviating, where the utilities are normalized to $[0,1]$) are known for $\epsilon\approx 0.34$ for two players \citep{tsaknakis2007optimization}, $\epsilon\approx 0.5$ for $n$-player polymatrix games, and $\epsilon > 0.6$ for general $n$-player games with $n\geq 3$ \citep{deligkas2017computing}. ~ Some special classes of games in which an exact NE can be computed in polynomial time are: \begin{itemize}[noitemsep,topsep=0pt] \item Two-player zero-sum games \citep{vonneumann1928theorie}; \item Anonymous games in which each player has a fixed small number of strategies and Lipschitz-continuous utility functions \citep{daskalakis2007computing,daskalakis2015approximate,cheng2017playing}; \item Graphical games in which the graph (representing the influence between players) is a tree \citep{kearns2001graphical} or a general graph with degree 2 \citep{elkind2006nash}; \item Win-lose games with at most 2 winning positions per action of each player \citep{codenotti2006efficient}; \item Two-player games in which the payoff matrices have a bounded rank \citep{lipton2003playing,adsul2011rank}. \end{itemize}